dirkbig/GSy-sandbox-sim/README.md

 ## Run simulation

-run the micro-grid simulator file in the command-line
+Run the micro-grid simulator file in the command-line
 ```
 python run_microgrid.py
 ```